 This is a guest post from Sydney Go.
-Sydney is a content marketer at Acadium (formerly GenM), and oversees their social media, created their SEO guidelines, and manages their ambassador program.
+Sydney is a content marketing manager at Animalz, and previously was a content marketer at Acadium (formerly GenM).
+She oversees social media, created SEO guidelines, and managed their ambassador program.

 Getting a process down for writing articles is key to maintaining consistent quality, especially in a growing content team.
 I’ve seen this first-hand with companies and individual marketers; I’ve written for multiple blogs and helped content marketers around the world optimize their articles.